amblina/katacoda-scenarios/tutorial2/step2.md

 #### MOVING in less

-Let's check out the first two commands given in the `MOVING SECTION` along with the help intro.
+Let's check out the first two commands given in the `MOVING` section along with the help intro.

 ```
             SUMMARY OF LESS COMMANDS

 Commands marked with * may be preceded by a number, N.
 Notes in parentheses indicate the behavior if N is given.
 A key preceded by a caret indicates the Ctrl key; thus ^K is ctrl-K.